 Integrated Math 1 is a first level course in a core curriculum of high school mathematics.
 Students will explore topics in number and quantity, algebra and statistics.
-Topics of study in this course include: exploring and communicating mathematics; simplifying expressions, solving equations and systems of equations; problem solving; coordinates and functions; proportional thinking; properties of linear functions; and representing data and finding measures of central tendency.
+Topics of study in this course include: exploring and communicating mathematics; simplifying expressions, solving equations and systems of equations; problem solving; coordinates and functions; proportional thinking; properties of linear functions; and two and three dimensional geometry.